uoregon-libraries/library-bookshelves/README.md

   * created; timestamp; default current_timestamp

 ## Usage
+* Populate building table with some buildings.
+By default, `dummy` is used.
-* Visit import.php?building=[building_name] to import to the DB.
+* Visit import.php?building=[building_name] to import to the DB, where `building_name` exists in the building table.
 * Visit lookup.php?call=[LCCN] to get redirected to a frontend page of your design.
-The page is passed LCCN, floor, shelf and building name.
 If your collection is 100% sequential the debug view should return only one shelf, otherwise the redirect will choose the first shelf returned.
-* Visit shelves.php?floor=[floor]&shelf_start=[shelf]&shelf_end=[shelf] to get a JSON endpoint with LCCN range that spans those shelves.
+* Visit shelves.php?floor=[floor]&shelf_start=[shelf]&shelf_end=[shelf] to get a JSON endpoint with an LCCN range that spans those shelves.
 This can be useful for range highlighting and interactivity on your frontend.

+To fully utilize this project you need to build a frontend display.
+A frontend could be anything from a simple webpage that displays a static image with overlays to point out what shelf/range/stack the book can be found on.
+All the way up to an interactive GIS/Map integration that highlights individual shelves and provides pop-ups for call number ranges.
+By default lookup.php can redirect to a frontend page and pass along the denormalized LCCN, floor #, shelf #, and building name.
+Of course this can be extended to meet your needs.

 ## Design
 This application is designed to be forked and extended to meet your library's need for importing however you currently manage stacks and ranges.
 The workflow is as follows:
 1. Visit import.php to kick off an import.
 I suggest building a script around this page to automate creating a local copy of whatever stack management you use.
 1. import.php creates a Caching object implementing Shelf_Call_Number_Cache_Interface.
-    * Build your own Caching backend to store shelf data into whatever caching backend you decide is best.
+    * Build your own Cacher to store shelf data into whatever caching backend you decide is best.
     * Null_DB_Cache is provided as an example of how to build a database caching backend.
 1. Your Caching object should create a Reader object implementing Shelf_Call_Number_Reader_Interface.
     * Build your own Reader to read from your current stack management solution.
-    * Null_Reader is provided as an exmaple of how to build a Reader.
+    * Null_Reader is provided as an example of how to build a Reader.
 1. Factories sit between Cacher and Reader creation to help swapping different caching and reading implementations.
 1. Null_Reader generates some fake shelf data for up to 499 shelves using sequential call numbers of the form `AB123.4.C5.D[#] 2010`.
 1. Null_DB_Cache takes shelf data and stashes it into a database.